AccessDenied in psutil

 Share it with:

-1. What options do I have to get environment variables with Python and
+1. What options do I have to access environment variables in Python?

 For python environment variables with os.environ[key], do the following: export MY_VAR="test", python3 -i, import os and os.environ["MY_VAR"].
 This should yield 'test'.